open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 X-Ray trace header protocol MUST NOT be maintained or distributed as part of the Core OpenTelemetry repositories.

-Note: AWS is used as an example, not as a requirement.

 ### B3 Requirements

 B3 has both single and multi-header encodings.
 It also has semantics that do not